lemonparty/lemonparty2018/README.md

 DEBUG = True # should be false in prod
-SECRET_KEY = 'a secret key' # see below for generating a secret key PASSWORD_HASH = 'a hashed password' # see below for generating a password hash EMAIL_SERVER = 'smtp.gmail.com' # or whatever your server is EMAIL_PORT = 465
+SECRET_KEY = 'a secret key' # see below for generating a secret key PASSWORD_HASH = 'a hashed password' # see below for generating a password hash EMAIL_RECIPIENT = 'the email address to send the rsvp confirmation'

-EMAIL_USE_TLS = False
-EMAIL_USE_SSL = True
+EMAIL_CONFIG = {
+    'MAIL_SERVER': 'smtp.gmail.com', # or whatever your server is
+    'MAIL_PORT': 465, # or whatever port your mail server uses 'MAIL_USE_TLS': False,
+    'MAIL_USE_SSL': True,
+    'MAIL_DEFAULT_SENDER': 'the email address sending from',
-EMAIL_USERNAME = 'the username/email address from which to send confirmations' EMAIL_PASSWORD = 'the password for the email account' EMAIL_RECIPIENT = 'the email address to send the rsvp confirmation'
+    'MAIL_USERNAME': 'the username for the email account', 'MAIL_PASSWORD': 'the password for the email account' }
 ```

 To generate a password hash (used to verify user logins), start your python